 2. In a saucepan add the liquid cream, place over medium heat and let it come to a gentle boil.

-3. Remove from the heat, add the chopped chocolate and let stand for 2 minutes.
+3. Remove from heat, add the chopped chocolate and let stand for 2 minutes.

-4. With the help of a few rods we mix until we achieve a homogeneous and silky texture.
+4. With the help of some rods we mix until we achieve a homogeneous and silky texture.

-5. Pour into a bowl, cover with cling film and let cool.
+5. Pour into a bowl, cover with film and let cool.

-6. Once cool, store in the fridge for 1-2 hours.
-We must achieve a spreadable consistency, but not hard.
+6. Once it has cooled, store it in the fridge for 1-2 hours.
+We must achieve a spreadable consistency, but it does not last.
 If we let it cool too much, it will take too much consistency and we won't be able to spread it on the Christmas log.

 Cover with the chocolate ganache